Particular/docs.particular.net/nservicebus/upgrades/5to6/tools-and-helpers.md

 ## MSMQ ReturnToSourceQueue.exe

-The MSMQ ReturnToSourceQueue.exe tool is now deprecated.
-The code for this tool has been moved to [ParticularLabs/MsmqReturnToSourceQueue](https://github.com/ParticularLabs/MsmqReturnToSourceQueue) repository.
+The MSMQ ReturnToSourceQueue.exe tool is deprecated.
+The code for this tool has been moved to [ParticularLabs/MsmqReturnToSourceQueue](https://github.com/ParticularLabs/MsmqReturnToSourceQueue).
 See the readme in that repository for full details.